andresosodel/Dev-Notes/notes/html-css.md

 }
 ```

-This example can be intepreted as -> 'Select any span the is a direct descendant within an h1 tag, that itself is anywhere within an element with the class of *headerText*.
+This example can be intepreted as -> 'Select any span that is a direct descendant within an h1 tag, that itself is anywhere within an element with the class of *headerText*.
 This combination selection can be incredible time saving when use appropriately and means we don't have to add classes to absolutely every tag in our HTML document.

 #### 2.5.1 Event Selectors